SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/development/gems/datasources/upload-files.md

   If you selected a table to write your uploaded file to, you'll need to confirm the upload in the pop-up window by clicking **Proceed**.

-The uploaded file is now available in the Source/Target node.
+The uploaded file's table is now available in the Source/Target node.
+The table is created in your environment and a source is created within your project.
 You can upload another file or start working with your new source Gem.